GenomicsAotearoa/reproducibility_with_git_and_quarto/README.md

-# reproducibility_block
+# Reproducibility with Git and Quarto

-A two day workshop on reproducibility with git and Quarto
+A two day workshop on reproducibility with Git and Quarto